 Unless otherwise specified, windfields generated by the model shall be used for completing relevant forms and tables in the submission;

 All forms with the exception of those indicated as a Trade Secret Item shall be included in a submission appendix.
+If forms designated as a Trade Secret are not considered trade secret, those forms are to be included in a submission appendix.
 A link to the location of the form shall be provided in the corresponding disclosure;

 If used, acronyms shall be defined on their first use in the submission.
 A list of all acronyms defined in the submission shall be listed and defined in a submission appendix;